Countdown to move-in

 Questions about your award?
 Contact our Office of Financial Aid—they’re always happy to help.

 Ready to make a payment or set up a payment plan?
-Beginning July 1, 2022, you can sign in to your Student Account Center to get started.
+Beginning around July 1, 2024, you can sign in to your Student Account Center to get started.
 (Login using your Earlham username and password.)
 Please email any questions you have about payment plans or the Student Account Center to the Office of Accounting.

 We make applying for campus jobs easy

 Are you considering working part-time while you’re a student?
-We have a variety of on-campus student employment opportunities!
+We have a variety of on-campus student employment opportunities.

 In order to complete employment and tax paperwork, you’ll need to bring to campus two original forms of identification such as a passport, social security card or driver’s license.